 Companies registered under the Civil and Commercial Code (CCC) and foreign companies doing business in Thailand through an office, branch or dependent agent commonly are subject to corporate income taxation in Thailand, except if exempt under a tax treaty.
 There are withholding taxations and a branch profits remittance tax.
 An organization could also have to register its business for VAT purposes.
 Specific Business Tax is applied on certain business transactions, like for example banking activities, interest on loans and sales of immovable assets.
 Stamp duty is charged on certain contracts or devices.
 Other forms of taxation in Thailand are comprised of the property taxation, a sign board tax, customs duty and so on.
+Our lawyers in Thailand can give you more details about the taxation system in this country.

 Taxes for companies in Thailand